-Although the process might seem extensive, it’s pretty straightforward to form a Massachusetts corporation, as long as you follow the right steps.
-If you need help along the way, you can team up with a trusted business partner like ZenBusiness to provide assistance and speed up the formation process.
+Ready to start a Massachusetts corporation?
+You can team up with a trusted business partner like us to provide assistance and speed up the formation process.

 To officially form a corporation in Massachusetts, you must register your company with the commonwealth by filing your Articles of Incorporation.
 Before registering your corporation, you’ll have to do a bit of homework.